unifhy-org/unifhy/docs/_doc_src/users/tutorial.rst

-   `NullComponent` is provided to ignore a component of the water cycle by not processing the component's inwards transfers received, and by returning null values for the component' outwards transfers.
+   `NullComponent` is provided to ignore a component of the water cycle by not processing the component's inwards transfers received, and by returning null values for the component's outwards transfers.

 At this stage, the `Model` as such is fully configured, and the configuration can be saved as a YAML file in the *config_directory* and named using the